InvestingProperty

 Now there is a bit of controversy with this, particularly with people into early retirement as they worry it won’t last long enough for them, but based on the original research most pension pots lasted a full 50 years (never mind 30!).
 It’s just that the odd one didn’t.

-The 4% rule naysayers point out that there is always a chance you could be one of the unlucky ones.
+The naysayers point out that there is always a chance you could be one of the unlucky ones.
 They worry your pension pot may run out midway through the race and for sure nobody wants that.

 As a result there are some pockets of the finance industry that find a 3% withdrawal rate more appealing.